 Collection: Plant Soaps & Wetting Agents

-A plant soap is a concentrated, potassium-based fatty acid soap made specifically for use on plants — biodegradable, free from added fragrances, dyes, thickeners or detergents, and safe to use as a regular hygienic plant wash.
+A plant soap is a concentrated, potassium-based fatty acid soap made specifically for use on plants: biodegradable, free from added fragrances, dyes, thickeners or detergents, and safe to use as a regular hygienic plant wash.
 A wetting agent (also called a surfactant) lowers the surface tension of water so that sprays, drenches and watering penetrate evenly.
-Dr Forest's range is handcrafted in Stockport using organic ingredients including neem oil, mustard seed, soap nuts and aloe vera.
+The Dr Forest range is handcrafted in Stockport using organic ingredients including neem oil, mustard seed, soap nuts and aloe vera.

 What's in the range

-• Natural Wetting Agent — gentle surfactant made with organic soap nuts (saponins) and aloe vera.
+• Natural Wetting Agent: a gentle surfactant made with organic soap nuts (saponins) and aloe vera.
 A few millilitres in your spray tank or watering can transforms how water and feeds behave.

 What's a wetting agent for?